|

 A –Superior work, all criteria have been surpassed.
 Student demonstrates mastery of technical skills; computer artwork and document construction to professional standards, file construction demonstrates concern for efficiency, transparency, and editability.
 Design solutions and process shows in-depth research and exploration of the designer.
 Insightful or unique visual solutions, appropriate and polished application of techniques, evidence of systematic development and visual research in a rich and well-presented process notebook.
 Process notebook exhibits clear evidence of rigorous refinement of final solution well-matched to context and audience.
 Participates and contributes to class discussions, team projects, and critiques.
 Offers insightful and productive analysis of other student's project.
 Articulate in presentation of own work.

-B –Very good work, all criteria have been surpassed, above average, strong work.
 Project execution and computer documents are technically competent, file construction organized, transparent, and editable when in native format.
 Document construction shows concern for good craft and transparency.
 Design solutions show evidence of effort and analysis.
 Process book shows evidence of and application of systematic visual research.
 Student puts forth clear effort towards growth, participates in class is attentive during critiques with intermittent comments on others' work.

 C –Criteria have been met, adequate good work.
 Production ready design documents.
 Conventional solutions with some thought.
 Maintenance of basic requirements in process book and other assignment materials; attends classes and occasionally comments in critiques and class discussion.